 At this time, we are not coordinating any sort of medical missions, and in-country hospital staff is responsible for the full medical care for our children.

 What is the Love Project?

-The Love Project was born from a desire to attack the global orphan crisis at the root – to prevent orphans from BECOMING orphans in the first place.
+The Love Project was launched in April 2013 and was born from a desire to attack the global orphan crisis at the root – to prevent orphans from BECOMING orphans in the first place.
 In countries like China and Uganda, where access to medical care and resources to provide it are not a given, many families are forced to make the heartbreaking decision to abandon their child, in the hopes that someone else can afford the care that they could not.
 This is a choice that NO family should ever be forced to make, and Morning Star Foundation is committed to standing in the gap for these families – making it possible for children to receive the heart surgeries they desperately need to survive…and remain with their birth families who desperately love them.